novoalab/RNAModMachinery/README.md

 ## PART2: EXPRESSION ANALYSIS WITH HUMAN AND MOUSE DATASETS

-### EXTRACTING RNA MODIFICATION MACHINERY (RMM) PROTEIN EXPRESSION FROM RNA SEQ DATASETS
+### EXTRACTING RNA MODIFICATION MACHINERY PROTEIN (RMP) EXPRESSION FROM RNA SEQ DATASETS
 Initially obtained list of Main RNA Writer Proteins and we added non-catalytic subunits, readers, erasers and other tRNA writer proteins from V de Crécy-Lagard et al - 2019.
 Therefore, we have 146 RMMs at the end.

 #### GTEx